kemanedonfack/microservice-ecommerce/README.md

 - **kubernetes** : contains the different files to deploy our application on kubernetes without using Helm
 - **.gitlab-ci.yml** : which is the core of our pipeline is the file where we describe the different steps of our pipeline
 - **docker-compose.yml** : this file allows us to deploy our application under docker
+- **ecommerce-api-gateway-dev.yml**: This file content all the configuration for the api gateway on dev(development) environnement
+- **ecommerce-api-gateway-prod.yml**: This file content all the configuration for the api gateway on prod(production) environnement

 ## Step 2 : Configuration of Gitlab CI